WebGPU Headers

 Objects returned directly from the API (e.g. WGPUBuffer from wgpuDeviceCreateBuffer and WGPUTexture via WGPUSurfaceTexture from wgpuSurfaceGetCurrentTexture) start with one application-owned ref.
 The application must Release this ref before losing the pointer.
 (The returned object may also have other refs, either API-owned refs or existing application-owned refs, but this should not be relied upon.)

 Variable-sized outputs returned from the API (e.g. the strings in WGPUAdapterInfo, from wgpuAdapterGetInfo) are application-owned.
-The application must call the appropriate FreeMembers function (e.g. wgpuAdapterInfoFreeMembers) before losing the pointers.
+The application must call the appropriate FreeMembers function (e.g. wgpuAdapterInfoFreeMembers) before losing the member pointers.
+FreeMembers functions do not traverse the struct chain and must be called separately on each struct (that has a FreeMembers function) in the chain.

-Note that such functions will not free any previously-allocated data: overwriting an output structure without first freeing members will leak the allocations; e.g.:
+Note that such functions will not free any previously-allocated data: overwriting an output structure without first releasing ownership will leak the allocations; e.g.:

 Callback Arguments